linjames0/jameslin.bio/src/app/observatory/quotes.md

 >
 > *— Lao Tzu*

-> Love was an action, an instinct, a response roused by unplanned moments and small gestures, an inconvenience in someone else’s favor.”
+> Love was an action, an instinct, a response roused by unplanned moments and small gestures, an inconvenience in someone else’s favor.
 >
 > *— Michelle Zauner, Crying in H Mart*